ShadowCodeCz/generic_design_patterns/README.md

 ## Chain Of Responsibility
-The purpose of this text is not to explain the principles of CoR.
+The purpose of this text is not to explain the principles of chain of responsibility.
 For example, source describing CoR is [refactoring.guru].
 This package implements node of chain as plugin.
 Plugin can be average class or [Yapsy] plugin.
 For more information visit [Yapsy documentation] pages.